 The primary goals of this insurrection supposedly are to protect black lives and to oppose fascism, with a strong LGBTQ contingent also represented.
 The ongoing rampage has impacted almost every large American city.
 Despite dozens of deaths, thousands of injuries, and probably billions in property damage, compounded by the COVID shutdown, this insurrection has plenty of support.
 Blithely ignoring the destruction, the “peaceful protesters” have received sympathetic treatment from Democrats, and their slogans have been turned into marketing campaigns by major corporations.
 The media’s coverage of the insurrection has been predictable.

 “America is irredeemably racist” is the message spread, with rare exceptions, by every establishment media property, online and offline.
 So desperate is the media to stoke this message that when a young man who probably just had a few too many drinks uttered a few anti-Asian slurs at a family in a California restaurant—no context was ever provided, despite it being very unlikely that “people being Asian” was the only thing that made this man angry—it was a top story on every major television network in the country.
 Similarly, when a young woman and her dog felt threatened by a black birdwatcher in New York City’s Central Park, her alleged overreaction was national news.

 These are unpleasant events.
-They are examples of bad judgement, a failure to communicate, a loss of civility.
+They are examples of bad judgment, a failure to communicate, a loss of civility.
 They are not national news.
 The very idea is ridiculous.
 But on and on and on this story goes, desperate for fodder.
 America is a horrible nation, filled with horrible white racists.